Timmy-Edibo/skiywater/README.md

-# Socials App
+# File Upload and Management System

-Welcome to the Backend Engineer Assessment!
-In this assessment, you will be tasked with building a RESTful API for a basic social media platform.
-The API will facilitate user interactions and data management within the platform.
+Welcome to the skiywater File upload and management system.
+This project provides very useful endpoint for secure upload and management of file to the cloud.
+The The RESTful API will facilitate user interactions and file management within the platform.

 ## Project Setup Instructions